yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 Now, follow the steps described below to implement the cipher/decipher functionalities:

 1. First, you must design and implement a `Tree` ADT in `Tree.swift`.
 You should provide a suitable specification for the ADT and also define the representation invariant properly.
 You may extend the `Graph` ADT created in the previous problems or use a different representation for the `Tree`.
-You may add new files to the project to support your implementation; however, you are required to mention them in `design.txt`.
+You may add new files to the project to support your implementation; however, you are required to mention them in `answers.txt`.

 2. Implement a class extension for `String` in `String+Cryptography.swift`.
 The  specifications for the class extension can be found within the skeleton provided.